Forage for more than just mushrooms. Discover a variety of food that you can harvest and add to the dinner table.

-Wild edible mushrooms and plants are plentiful throughout the Midwest and foraging provides the opportunity for exploration, adventure, and exercise.
-Finding and harvesting your food provides a great sense of satisfaction while adding locally-sourced variety to your diet.
-Learn from an expert forager with over 30 years of experience what to look for, what to avoid, and where and when to forage for best results.
-You'll also gain tips on mushroom storage and preparation for the table.
+Fields, forests and even back yards are filled with delicious and nutritious edible wild plants and mushrooms, especially in the springtime.
+Finding and harvesting your own food provides a great sense of satisfaction while adding locally-sourced variety to your diet.
+Learn from an expert forager and mushroom cultivator what to look for, what to avoid, and where and when to forage for best results.

 Anyone interested in learning about finding and harvesting edible wild mushrooms and plants.
 Enrollment is open only to those 18 and over.

 Tavis Lynch is a 30+ year veteran of wild mushroom foraging in northern Wisconsin, a skill he initially learned from his father.
 A certified expert by the MN Dept. of Agriculture, Lynch has been harvesting over 100 varieties of wild fungus and bringing hundreds of pounds safely to the public.